KYH-Net23/.github/profile/README.md

 # 🚀 KYH.NET23 - Agila Arbetsmetoder 2024 🌟

 Welcome to **KYH.NET23**!
-This is the project hub for the **Agila Arbetsmetoder 2024** course.
+This is the project hub for the course **Agila Arbetsmetoder 2024** at KYH.
 Here, we’ll be diving into Agile methodologies to deliver software projects like pros! ⚡️

 This hub is where collaboration, innovation, and continuous improvement come to life — all powered by Agile practices.
-Let's build something amazing, together! 💻👩‍💻👨‍💻
+Let's build something amazing, together! 💻👩‍💻👨‍💻💪💪

 ## 🎯 Course Overview

-The **Agila Arbetsmetoder 2024** course is all about embracing **Agile** principles in real-world software development.
+The course **Agila Arbetsmetoder 2024** is all about embracing **Agile** principles in real-world software development.
 This organization will serve as the home base for your projects, repositories, and everything else you need to get things done!

 ### What is Agile? 🤔